josh-argyle/magicmirror/pages/docs/pi-modules.md

 ---
-layout: single
 title: Pi Related Modules
-permalink: /pi-modules/
 ---

 Many modules are working out of the box with this docker setup.
 But if you want to use modules which needs hardware of the raspberry pi the setup can be tricky.
 This step-by-step example is a showcase how to solve such problems when you want to use a PIR motion sensor.

-# MagicMirror with PIR motion sensor
+# MagicMirror² with PIR motion sensor

 ## Install module MMM-Pir-Sensor-Lite